shenlin192/Projet-de-R-D/README.md

 5. Create a `Rectangle` object pointer by using the `createRectPtr` function
 6. Encapsulate the creation of C++ object into JavaScript function prototype, so that we can use that object with JavaScript syntax.

 In order to create a C++ class object with Node FFI, we need to firstly define a structure that has the same attributes in JavaScript code as the class in C++ code.
 The definition of a structure in JavaScript can be done by requiring the "ref-struct" model of Node.
-Moreover, if we to want get the reference of any variable defined in JavaScript, we will need the "ref" model of Node.
+Moreover, if we to want to get the reference of any variable defined in JavaScript, we will need the "ref" model of Node.

-In order to use a C++ class's functions, such as its constructors or member functions, in Node-ffi, the reference of an object created by that class should be passed into these functions as their default parametere.
+In order to use a C++ class's functions, such as its constructors or member functions, in Node-ffi, the reference of an object created by that class should be passed into these functions as their default parameters.

 ## Template
 ### Template Library
 The source code to create a library for this experiment is in path "./sourceCode/cpp/Template.cpp".
-It's structure is almost the same as the library in BasicUsage experiment expect that it's written in the form of C++ template.
+Its structure is almost the same as the library in BasicUsage experiment expect that it's written in the form of C++ template.
 We have not rewrite the function `add` into template form for simplicity of code.

-It's a must to implement all the types that we are going to use lately in this library, which means the template classes or functions can not be use directly through node-ffi.
-Because without specify types, template functions or template classes cannot be generated into a library's symbol table and thus cannot be found by node-ffi.
+It's a must to implement all the types that we are going to use lately in this library, which means the template classes or functions can not be used directly through node-ffi.
+Because without specifying types, template functions or template classes cannot be generated into a library's symbol table and thus cannot be found by node-ffi.
 As for this experiment, type "int" and type "double" are realized.

 ### Template test